Public Affairs and Lobbying

 University of Leicester, UK

-Can EUPRERA members still join the network?
+How can EUPRERA members join the network?

 Any member of EUPRERA with a research interest in public affairs and lobbying.
 The network welcomes and encourages scholars from diverse methodological backgrounds to participate.
 To join the network, please contact the network leader Dr Scott Davidson (firstname.lastname@example.org).